 ‘He was a wise man who invented beer’ – Plato

 Time and again the pub has been there for us.
 It’s been there through the laughter, the spilled drinks, the late nights and the great nights, and it’s high time we stood up, raised our glasses, and took a moment to appreciate all that our favourite pubs have done for us.
 But it’s no longer just the humble pubs who offer us the chance to enjoy a pint.
 In the last few years we have seen the rise of a new breed of beer drinking establishments: the microbreweries.
 As small-batch, craft beers become ever-more popular, we have seen Birmingham’s beer scene grow and flourish at an astonishing rate.
 One area where this is more prevalent than others is Stirchley, where taprooms, bars and microbreweries seem to appear overnight, adding to the ever-growing ‘Stirchley Beer Mile’.

 As microbreweries and taprooms spring up across the city, each offering their own unique and distinctive brews, we are spoilt for choice on where to imbibe our favourite drink.
 So, it’s time that we celebrate all of Birmingham’s many watering holes.
 Here with the lowdown is your friendly, neighbourhood Independent Birmingham and our tipple-topping guide to the best places for a pint in Birmingham.
 Onward, for beer and for glory!

 Purecraft Bar And Kitchen

 Home to over 80 different beers (you heard us, 80!), Purecraft Bar and Kitchen is certainly setting the bar high (excuse the pun… but seriously, we meant to do that) when it comes to craft beer in Birmingham.
-Their long tables are perfect for mingling with like-minded beer enthusiasts, although if you’d rather drink with just your friends (or alone with a book) then there are other, more intimate, tables.
-In any case, we’re not here to talk about tables.
+Whether you’d rather drink with your friends or alone with a book then this is the ideal establishment to get your beer on.
 Serving a vast array of Purity beers as well as god knows what other types of crazy beers, get ye to Purecraft Bar and Kitchen and thank us for the tip later.